 The beach-monitoring activities of Port Aransas High School students have also provided beneficial information regarding the beach and dune system on Mustang Island.
-The dune system on Mustang is healthy, with tall (greater than 3 m), wide foredunes along most of the island.
+The dune system on Mustang is healthy, with tall (>3 m), wide foredunes along most of the island.
 The only breaks in the foredune system are at beach-access points and washover features.
 On Mustang Island, beaches are regularly scraped to remove seaweed from the forebeach.
 The sand and seaweed removed from the berm and forebeach are regularly placed at the seaward base of the foredunes.
 Since the beginning of the coastal monitoring program, Port Aransas students have been monitoring the growth of the foredune system at their profiling sites.
-Figure 17 is an example of the expansion of the foredune at MUI01 near Horace Caldwell Pier in Port Aransas.
-Note that the width of the dune has increased between 2001 and 2012, although the shoreline has remained in a relatively stable position.
+Figure 17 is an example of expansion of the foredune at MUI01 near Horace Caldwell Pier in Port Aransas.
+Note that the width of the dune increased between 2001 and early 2012, although the shoreline remained in a relatively stable position.
+When students arrived to collect profile data in October 2012, a large part of the dune face had been excavated (Figs. 17, 18).
+We are unsure why sand had been removed from the foredune, and, as of May 2013, it remained open.
+Port Aransas students will continue to monitor this situation.